-We have always been a little nutty over here that is lovers of all thing nuts.
-Once Lenny was diagnosed with high-cholesterol and he didn’t want to go on medication, nor did he want to give up eating the foods he loved.
+Lenny was diagnosed with high-cholesterol and he didn’t want to go on medication, nor did he want to give up eating the foods he loved.
 One of them was nuts.
-I started researching ways of incorporating the good nuts into our diet.
+I started researching ways of incorporating good nuts such of walnuts into our diet.
 His doctor told us that if we added 4 – 5 servings of nuts that are rich in polyunsaturated fatty acids per week, it would help keep blood vessels healthy and elastic.
-Pretty simple addition to help make a healthy difference in one’s diet.
+Pretty simple addition to helping make a healthy difference in one’s diet.
 Don’t you agree?
-This recipe for a Sage and Walnut Pesto is the first of many that we will be developing using nuts and herbs to season dishes.
+This recipe for a Sage and Walnut Pesto is the first of many that we will be developing using nuts and herbs to help season recipes.

 When the California Walnut association invited me to tour a walnut farm during harvest, I jumped at the chance.
 I had always wanted to see a walnut tree shaken (I know, one of those weird food fantasies), and now I had the chance to participate in a harvest, as well as learn more about walnuts.
 Let me start by saying, walnuts are often overlooked in our home as they have the reputation of being high in calories.